Smertig/banana/master/_sources/api/tg/methods/forward_message.rst.txt

    .. cpp:member:: optional_t<boolean_t> disable_notification

    Sends the message silently.
 Users will receive a notification with no sound.

+   .. cpp:member:: optional_t<boolean_t> protect_content

+   Protects the contents of the forwarded message from forwarding and saving

    .. cpp:member:: integer_t message_id